First cohomologies of affine, Virasoro and lattice vertex operator algebras

 \subsection{First cohomology of VOAs}

 The cohomology theory of grading-restricted vertex algebras was introduced in \cite{H-coh} using certain maps from tensor products of $V$ to the space of $\overline{W}$-valued rational functions.
 The maps should satisfy $L(0)$- and $L(-1)$-conjugation properties and a natural but technical composable condition.
-It is pointed out in \cite{H-1st-sec-coh} that the first cohomology $H^1(V, W)$ are isomorphic to the space of derivations that preserves the grading.
+Theorem 1.1 in \cite{H-1st-sec-coh} points out that the first cohomology $H^1(V, W)$ is isomorphic to the space of \textit{grading-preserving} derivations.
 Since this paper mainly concerns the first cohomology, we will use this result without going into the technical composable condition here.